EPA-approved Section 608 Certification is needed to service building air conditioning and refrigeration systems.

 The reference manual has a bullet point on or around p.
-94 that states “According to the EPA, there is approximately 5 pounds of refrigerant vapor left in an average 350 ton chiller at 0 psig (14.7 psia) once all of the liquid refrigerant has been removed.”
-5 pounds of refrigerant is not correct, the correct answer is 100 pounds.
-The point the EPA is trying to make here is that even after all the liquid refrigerant has been removed from a very large chiller, there is still quite a lot of refrigerant left in the chiller.
+94 that states "According to the EPA, there is approximately 5 pounds of refrigerant vapor left in an average 350 ton chiller at 0 psig (14.7 psia) once all of the liquid refrigerant has been removed."
+The correct answer is 100 pounds, not 5 pounds.
+The point the EPA is trying to make here is that even after all the liquid refrigerant has been removed from a very large chiller, there is still a lot of refrigerant left in the chiller.
 For example at 85°F, the density of the R-11 vapor is 0.357 pounds per cubic foot.
-Therefore, if the total volume of the refrigerant circuit in the chiller (including the condenser and evaporator barrels) was 280 cubic feet, then the mass of refrigerant contained would be 100 pounds (280 ft3 x 0.357 Lb/ft3 = 100 lb).
-While the inside volume of the average 350 ton chiller may not be quite as large as 280 cubic feet, it is the exam choice closest to an actual case.
+Therefore, if the total volume of the refrigerant circuit in the chiller (including the condenser and evaporator barrels) was 280 cubic feet, the mass of refrigerant contained would be 100 pounds (280 ft3 x 0.357 Lb/ft3 = 100 lb).
+Although the inside volume of the average 350 ton chiller might not be quite as large as 280 cubic feet, it is the exam choice closest to an actual case.

-Originally, there were three categories of refrigerant based on the saturation pressure of the refrigerant, namely Low Pressure, High Pressure and Very High Pressure refrigerants.
-Several years ago the EPA proposed changing the definitions to subdivide the high pressure refrigerants into two categories namely Higher-Pressure and High Pressure.
-When this was done refrigerants, such as R-22, R-402, R-404, R-407 and R-502 became Higher-Pressure refrigerants with lower evacuation requirements, compared to the remaining High Pressure refrigerants.
+Originally, there were three categories of refrigerant based on the saturation pressure of the refrigerant, namely low pressure, high pressure and very high pressure refrigerants.
+Several years ago, the EPA proposed changing the definitions to subdivide the high pressure refrigerants into two categories higher pressure and high pressure.
+When this was done, refrigerants such as R-22, R-402, R-404, R-407 and R-502 became higher pressure refrigerants with lower evacuation requirements, compared to the remaining high-pressure refrigerants.

-The EPA examination questions (created by the EPA not Mainstream), were not updated to reflect this change.
+The EPA examination questions (created by the EPA, not Mainstream), were not updated to reflect this change.
 For example, an EPA question might ask what vacuum you must evacuate a system with 100 pounds of R-502 using a recovery device manufactured after November 15, 1993.
-According to the current law the required vacuum is 0 Inches of Vacuum, but this choice is not on the older exams (which may still be in circulation), since when the exam was written there was only one class of high pressure refrigerants and the required evacuation level was 10 inches of vacuum.
-Alternatively, if the EPA exam asks what vacuum you must evacuate a system with 100 pounds of R-500 using a recovery device manufactured after November 15, 1993 the requirement has not changed since R-500 is still classified as a high-pressure refrigerant, and the correct answer remains 10 inches of vacuum.
+According to the current law, the required vacuum is 0 inches of vacuum, but this choice is not on the older exams (which might still be in circulation) because when the exam was written, there was only one class of high-pressure refrigerants and the required evacuation level was 10 inches of vacuum.
+Alternatively, if the EPA exam asks what vacuum you must evacuate a system with 100 pounds of R-500 using a recovery device manufactured after November 15, 1993, the requirement has not changed because R-500 is still classified as a high-pressure refrigerant, and the correct answer remains 10 inches of vacuum.

 Question # 47 reads: